quicwg/base-drafts/draft-ietf-quic-recovery.md

 The crypto retransmission timer is not set if the time threshold
 {{time-threshold}} loss detection timer is set.
-The time threshold loss detection timer is expected to both expire earlier than the crypto retransmission timeout and be much less likely to spuriously retransmit data.
+The time threshold loss detection timer is expected to both expire earlier than the crypto retransmission timeout and be less likely to spuriously retransmit data.
 The Initial and Handshake packet number spaces typically have a small number of packets in them, so time threshold loss detection will typically declare packets lost before packet threshold.